Operator-One/easy-spigot/README.md

 Automatically builds an optimized PaperMC docker container for you!
 Modify the dockerfile to your hearts content.
 Would advise using this as a template for a private repo so private information can be passed to the server.
+Select "Use this Template" and then "Create Repo" to copy this.

 If hosting publicly, you'll need to forward some ports:
 - For Java MC: Port 25565/tcp